norcams/iaas/docs/development/vagrant/testing.rst

 Connecting to Horizon
 =====================

+.. _Setting up the Vagrant environment: http://iaas.readthedocs.org/en/latest/development/vagrant/libvirt.html#setting-up-the-vagrant-environment

 Horizon is the web GUI component in OpenStack.
-If you've followed the `Setting up the Vagrant environment`_ guide above, you should now be able to connect a browser to the Horizon GUI::
+If you've followed the `Setting up the Vagrant environment`_ guide earlier, you should now be able to connect a browser to the Horizon GUI::

   https://172.31.24.22/